JayeMcC/LaravelTest/README.md

 7. Testing
    PHPUnit tests for at least two of the implemented endpoints

--   I ended up doing this for all of them as that's how I like to code

 8. Documentation
    I've opted to use swagger via external definitions rendered here: http://localhost:8000/swagger-ui/index.html#/ There's a button in the nav to grab a valid bearer token that makes authenticating the swagger ui easy.